pickles976/Angstrom/docs/markdown/example-blog.md

-# Building Nomadnet Pages with Macron
+# Building Nomadnet Pages with Angstrom

 *December 4, 2025*

-I've been experimenting with **Macron**, a framework for building interactive Nomadnet pages using Chicken Scheme.
+I've been experimenting with **Angstrom**, a framework for building interactive Nomadnet pages using Chicken Scheme.
 Here's what I've learned.

-## Why Macron?
+## Why Angstrom?

 Nomadnet uses *Micron* markup for pages, which is great but can be verbose.
-Macron provides:
+Angstrom provides:

 - **Scheme DSL** for generating micron
 - **Markdown converter** for content